Hazim6163/Secret/readme.md

 # sen1.3:
 in this section we will trying to:
 - get the sent messages from user A to the user B messages table with out refreshing the page

+## Trigger pusher Event:
+trigger pusher chanell with event send message when the user send the message after sotred it in the database